 Even if we’ve been careful not to let our kids overhear our worried conversations, the process of “neuroception” enables them to detect others’ stress levels through tone of voice, facial expression and body language.

 While kids might be experiencing this in their bodies as agitation and tension, their thinking brain goes about making meaning of it.
-And it is understandable that they might come to feel fear in relation to this new virus.
+And it is understandable that they might come to feel fear (or anger) in relation to this new virus.